Publications

 Main Street Living offers a worship experience to the many who cannot or do not attend worship on a regular basis.
 Main Street Living airs from 9 - 10 am each Sunday on WFTC.
 The first half hour is re-mastered episodes of the popular “This is the Life” TV series from Lutheran Hour Ministries.
 The second half hour is a modified Lutheran worship service featuring a message from a different Minnesota pastor each week.

 Main Street Living airs each Sunday at 9 am on WFTC Channel 29/9-2 with an episode of This Is the Life.
-This week’s episode is “Two Weeks to Eternity” — A man who lives life to the fullest faces uncertainty with the upcoming surgery.
+This week’s episode is “Tragedy Near a Small Town” — Tragedy in a small-town results in a loving father holding a grudge instead of forgiving as our Father has forgiven us.

-The worship service begins at 9:30 am with Rev. David Petrich from St. James Lutheran Church in Holland, MN, presenting a message titled “Looking to Jesus” based on Hebrews 11:17-31, 12:1-3.
+The worship service begins at 9:30 am with Rev. Tom Volker from St. John and St. Mark Lutheran Church in Rushford, MN, presenting a message titled “Finding the Lost” based on Luke 15:1-10.

 Check out the Twin Cities tab of the Main Street Living website for additional information.